 It’s a good idea to buy materials yourself so that they belong to you and you’re not vulnerable to theft if you have chosen an unscrupulous contractor.
 This way, you can also avoid paying a deposit.
 If the project is so extensive that only an expert can buy materials (or discounts are contingent upon contractors’ or builders’ purchasing the materials), then try to keep the amount to 25% of the total cost quoted – 10% is better.

-Make Sure You Get Receipts for Everything
+Make Sure You Get Receipts For Everything

 Some people like to act as their own contractor, which means they oversee everything and hire subcontractors to do all the work.
 This is great if the project is relatively small and manageable or if they have experience working in construction or managing complicated projects.